-Excluded: 26.917 Perspectives on the Cinema
+Excluded: 26.917 Introduction to Cinema.

-The technical foundations of cinema and various critical and theoretical approaches.
+The technical foundations of cinema and various crifical and theoretical approaches.
 A systematic study of the most significant movements in film history until c.
 1960.
-These include, the classic American cinema, the revolutionary cinema of Russia, German 'expressionist' films of the 1920s; French 'poetic realism'; Italian 'neo-realism'.
+These include: the classic American cinema; the revolutionary cinema of Russia; German 'expressionist' films of the 1920s; French 'poetic realism'; Italian 'neo-realism'.